gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

 It is clear that Norris was not going to be able to traditionally overtake Leclerc on his current set of tires.
 Therefore, the team opted to undercut after seeing slower lap times.

-Leclerc would pit on lap 15, equipping hard compound tyres to begin his long stint to the end of the race.
+Leclerc would pit one lap later, equipping hard compound tyres to begin his long stint to the end of the race.
 However, the undercut move worked on Leclerc for the time being, with Norris taking P6 and Leclerc P7.
 It's from this point forward where the one-stop strategy proved effective against the two-stop strategy.

 On lap 31, Leclerc's racing engineer, Bryan Bozzi, informs him "Norris starting to struggle, this is when Red Bull started to have graining, around lap 15 of the stint."
 He is referring to Red Bull initiating the race on hard tire compounds and experiencing degredation around their 15th lap of the stint.
 Concurrently, Norris would lose grip at the second chicane, which is a high-speed braking zone.
+It was previously mentioned that Leclerc "pressured" Norris into pitting in front of him.
+This is because of the gap that was closing between the two drivers.
+Leclerc got within 0.5 seconds of Norris, while Norris was experiencing significant loss in performance in his own tyres.
+Below is a screenshot highlighting the interval Leclerc was able to create that ultimately "pressured" McLaren to pit Norris:

 Below is a plot of his telemetry on lap 31 (when he started to struggle) and lap 53 (his fastest lap of the race).
 The areas enclosed in the red boxes indicate portions of the lap where he lost significant performance, particularly descelerating in and accelerating out of corners.

 ![Norris Tire Strugle](images/NorrisTireStruggle.png "Norris Tire Struggle")